Language: EN

 • Function name: It is the unique identifier of the function that will be used to invoke it from other parts of the program.

-• Parameter list: Variables that are used to pass information to the function when it is called.
+• Parameter list: These are variables that are used to pass information to the function when called.

-• Function code: Set of instructions that will be executed when the function is called.
+• Function code: It is the set of instructions that will be executed when the function is called.

-• Return value: The result returned by the function, optionally.
+• Return value: It is the result that the function returns, optionally.

 Basic Example